slowproj/slowdash/docs/Panels.md

 ```
 <img src="fig/Panel-Canvas-Grid.png" style="width:40%;border:thin solid gray">

 - Here the image file size is 1003x553.
-The `width` and `height` attributes are set to match the image dimension.
-Changing these values scales the image.
+The `width` and `height` attributes are set to match the image dimensions.
+Changing these values will scale the image.
 - The `x` and `y` attributes are adjusted to align the image component nicely on the grid.
 - The global `view_box` defines the overall coordinate, in (xmin, ymin, xmax, ymax).
 Non-zero min values are often useful to adjust the margin.